Banner

 Entrada destacada

-I'm a little cold and reserved individual, but I can still communicate and interact like a regular person, though I don't laugh oft...
+I'm a slightly cold and distant person, yet I can still talk and relate like a normal person, though I don't laugh much.
+I enjoy b...